alalUDDIN123/javaScript/Readme.md

    - `Benefits:` Understanding the differences helps developers write more reliable and maintainable code.

-   - `Extra information:` var is function or globally scoped, let is block-scoped with reassignment, and const is block-scoped with immutability. var gets hoisted, while let and const do not.
+   - `Extra information:` `var is function or globally scoped`, `let is block-scoped with reassignment`, and `const is block-scoped with immutability`. var gets hoisted, while let and const do not.

 Example code:
 ```javascript